Maurice Druon: Life and career

-Druon was Minister of Cultural Affairs (1973–1974) in Pierre Messmer's cabinet, and a deputy of Paris (1978–1981).
+Druon was Minister of Cultural Affairs (1973–1974) in Pierre Messmer's cabinet, and a deputy for Paris's 22nd constituency (1978–1981).
 He was survived by his second wife, Madeleine Marignac, whom he married in 1968.
 Madeleine Druon died in 2016 aged 91.

-Druon was a descendant of Brazilian author Odorico Mendes.

 Les Rois maudits (The Accursed Kings)

-The individual English titles below are from the Scribner English editions as published in the United States, rather than literal translations of the original French titles.
+The titles from the individual Scribner English editions as published in the United States are given below, as well as the literal English translations of the original French titles.